 What It’s About: A series of common challenges for first-year teachers and how to avoid them.

-Why You Should Read It: The Whitakers provide engaging stories from their own experiences along with practical advice, including the importance of consistent classroom procedures and rules.
+Why Teachers Should Read it: The Whitakers provide engaging stories from their own experiences along with practical advice, including the importance of consistent classroom procedures and rules.
 Since its publication in 2016, it has been clear that this one is a keeper.

 Self-guided inquiry is the best professional development.
 This list of the best books for teachers in 2019 invites you to build your reading list with these inspirational stories, ideas for professional development, diversity in education and books for new teachers.
 Follow your reading and teaching interests and choose a book that reignites your passion for teaching.